tytydraco/yessleep/out/I_was_Solicited_While_Abroad_and_Now_my_Memory_is_Unravelling_PART_1.md

 Outside, the rain began to fall—soft, relentless—and with it, the faintest whisper of jasmine lingered in the air.

-I almost heard a whisper from the pattering on the window. “*Hello, Lievard*.”
+I almost heard a whisper from the pattering on the window. “*Hello, Lieverd*.”

 —